5 Irresistible Customer Incentives

 Consumer minds of today are jaded.
 Discounts wait on every corner, the allure of a simple good deal has worn off.
 Still, no need to plunge into the price war – our brains are hardwired to react to a whole lot of other incentives.

-Consumers have grown to expect more than a fair price for a good product.
-As Lemonstand reports, 50 percent of them only buy on offer or promotion.
+But as with all enticements, the appeal of customer incentives can subside and shift over time.
+For example consumers have grown to expect more than a fair price for a good product.
+As Lemonstand reports, 50 percent of them only buy on offer or promotion .
 Consequently, business success increasingly hinges on providing extra value.

 Let's look at the consumer’s softest spots, and how to play into them with clever incentives.